francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintB/us004/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1: Skill to Employee Linkage**
-  - Skills can be associated with any collaborator based on their resume, without sorting into specific job categories.

-* **AC3: No Certification Required for Skills**
-  - Adding a skill to an collaborator's profile does not require proof or certification.

-* **AC4: Unlimited Skill Addition**
-  - There are no limits on the number of skills that can be added to an collaborator's profile.

 * **AC5: No Special Qualities Needed for Skill Addition**
   - Skills can be added to any collaborator's profile without the need for the collaborator to possess certain predefined qualities.